 PATH to College Success was a three-year project in collaboration with College Spark Washington and the Edmonds School District.
-Its purpose was to determine how all students can academically excel and be college ready.
-This project followed a group of 6th graders leaving elementary school through middle school and through their 9th grade year of high school.
+Its purpose was to determine how all students can academically excel and be college-ready.
+This project followed a group of 6th graders leaving elementary school through middle school and up to their 9th grade year of high school.

-The three-year study established an academic culture among these students, taught them necessary study and test-taking skills, and monitored their progress with feedback continuously.
-A major aspect of the study was holding these students accountable to the system and motivating them to excel.
+The three-year study established an academic culture among these students, taught them necessary study and test-taking skills, and monitored their progress with continuous feedback.
+Two major aspects of the study were holding these students accountable to the system and motivating them to excel.
 We followed these students through the next three years of high school.
+Read more...

 KITE is a homework center, tutoring and mentoring program which helps multi-family communities set up study tables for their children after school.
-The KITE program is designed to provide mentoring, tutoring, and enrichment opportunities for youth in grades 6 through 9 outside of the school day.
+The KITE program is designed to provide mentoring, tutoring, and enrichment opportunities for youth in 6th through 9th grade outside of the school day.
 A certified high school teacher manages the twice-weekly study table program, while high school volunteers, adult volunteers, educational programs, and computer-based learning are used to facilitate academic support.